 * Short-term changes in the course portfolio due to illnesses etc. may occur.

 ** Please note that the module handbooks linked here may not correspond to the current status.
-You can find the latest versions on the respective websites of the faculties.
+You can find the latest versions on the respective websites of the departments.

 All courses at TU Dortmund University are listed in the online university portal Teaching Studies Research "Lehre Studium Forschung (LSF)".
 There you can find all listed courses from the past semesters for orientation as well as the courses for the next semester.
 Please note that all courses can only be found in the system very shortly before the semester start.